Birth professionals want YOU to be skilled

 Birth professionals want the stalemate in childbirth to shift.
 Midwives want more ‘natural’ births and obstetricians want ‘safe and healthy mothers and babies’.
 Placing a greater ‘responsibility’ on expectant parents to prepare for birth, learn skills then use them in whatever birth they have can become part of the childbirth solution.
 Has any obstetrician or midwife required a woman to scream rather than breathe well?

 Although breathing is something we do all the time, childbirth is called ‘labour’ for a good reason.
 It’s hard work.
 When we have the right skills for the task, we feel more in control and better about our effort.
 When a birth requires a surgical delivery by cesarean, any family can still enjoy preparing for birth, use the skills during surgery and recovery.
-Birth will always be an action no matter what.
+Birth will always be an activity no matter what.